stolfam/generic-producer-consumer-queue-php/README.md

 # generic-producer-consumer-queue-php
-Simple classes for queueing data streams.
+If you struggling with queueing your data streams like bulk imports or exports, you can use my simple solution.
+These are simple classes for queueing data streams.

 ## Preparing
 Prepare your messages extending `abstract class Message`.
 It prevents parsing errors with built-in function `isValid()` located in abstract constructor.